How traffic calming works

 We are starting a new program to implement traffic calming measures in neighbourhoods in need across the city.
 The program will construct traffic calming measures in neighbourhoods to address speeding and shortcutting issues.

 Learn more about the new Neighbourhood Traffic Management Program

 In spring 2022, we proposed new traffic calming measures in Strathcona on local residential streets.
 Following public engagement, five measures were approved for construction in summer 2022.
 The program area is bound by Prior/Venables St, Clark Dr, E Hastings St, and Gore Ave.

 Learn more about the new traffic calming measures approved for Strathcona

 Hastings-Sunrise – Adanac Overpass neighbourhood traffic calming

 We will be proposing new traffic calming measures in Hastings-Sunrise, in the neighbourhood surrounding the Adanac Overpass.
 In response to safety concerns from residents, we last hosted a transportation Listen and Learn in May 2017.
-Follow-up engagement is planned for late 2022 or early 2023.
+Follow-up engagement is planned for March 2023.